 You can do this easily and cheaply and I will tell you how.

-Some years I will spend 100 days on the water during the fall months and only see about 10 anglers in the sections that we fish.
-Doing this has been the reason why many of my clients will experience 10 to 50 steelhead a day when other anglers in the public sections are only catching a few.
+Some years I will spend 100 days on the water during the fall months and only see about 10 anglers in the sections where we fish.
+Using a riverboat like an inflatable pontoon has been the reason why many of my clients will experience 10 to 50 steelhead a day when other anglers in the public sections are only catching a few.